jlynnraz/bamazon/README.md

 <h1>Welcome to Bamazon!</h1>

 An app where you can shop for your favorite items at the click of a button.
-Just enter the product number of the product you'd like to purchase, then the quantity, then "BAMAZON!"
+Just enter the product number of the product you'd like to purchase, then the quantity, and "BAMAZON!"
 You're all set!

 Step one, select product:<br>
 ![step one screenshot](Images/screenshot1.jpg);